 The Low FODMAP Diet Is Here To Stay

-The link between these carbohydrates and symptoms is now well accepted, and the Low FODMAP diet a relief for many.
+The link between these carbohydrates and symptoms is now well accepted, and the Low FODMAP diet relieves many symptoms.
 Also, the Low FODMAP diet is now the primary dietary intervention for IBS.
-Since there is currently no test for FODMAP intolerance, proper implementation of the diet is imperative to determining the presence or absence of FODMAP intolerance.
+Since there is currently no test for FODMAP intolerance, proper diet implementation is imperative to determining the presence or absence of FODMAP intolerance.
 I again emphasize the importance of consulting a dietitian familiar with the diet.
 Doing it without guidance is difficult.

 Recommended resources for a low FODMAP diet: